thessaly/pms_dht_localserver/README.md

-# pms_dht_localserver
+# Data from ESP8266 to local server

-Get particulate matter, temperature and humidity data on a local server using ESP8266/NodeMCU, Plantower 7003 air quality sensor, DHT22 humidity and temperature sensor.
+Access data from Plantower 7003 air quality sensor and DHT22 humidity and temperature sensor connected to ESP8266/NodeMCU board, on a local server.

 Forked mainly from https://wiki.dfrobot.com/PM2.5_laser_dust_sensor_SKU_SEN0177